vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

 Note the following:
 1. Zones defined in the `zone` must always end with a dot.
 Eg: `comcast.com.`
 2. Wildcard character `*` can be used in `zone` to allow dotted hosts for all zones matching it.
-3. Individual users who are allowed to create dotted hosts are added to the `allowed-user-list` using their username.
+3. Individual users who are allowed to create dotted hosts are added to the `user-list` using their username.
-4. A set of users in a group who are allowed to create dotted hosts are added to the `allowed-group-list` using group name.
+4. A set of users in a group who are allowed to create dotted hosts are added to the `group-list` using group name.
-5. If the user is either in `allowed-user-list` or `allowed-group-list`, they are allowed to create a dotted host.
-It is not necessary for the user to be in both `allowed-user-list` and `allowed-group-list`.
+5. If the user is either in `user-list` or `group-list`, they are allowed to create a dotted host.
+It is not necessary for the user to be in both `user-list` and `group-list`.
-6. The record types which are allowed while creating a dotted host is added to the `allowed-record-type`.
+6. The record types which are allowed while creating a dotted host is added to the `record-types`.
-7. The number of dots allowed in a record name for a zone is given in `allowed-dots-limit`.
+7. The number of dots allowed in a record name for a zone is given in `dots-limit`.
-8. If `allowed-user-list` is left empty (`allowed-user-list = []`), no user will be allowed to create dotted hosts unless they're present in `allowed-group-list` and vice-versa.
-If both `allowed-user-list` and `allowed-group-list` is left empty no users will be allowed to create dotted hosts in that zone.
+8. If `user-list` is left empty (`user-list = []`), no user will be allowed to create dotted hosts unless they're present in `group-list` and vice-versa.
+If both `user-list` and `group-list` is left empty no users will be allowed to create dotted hosts in that zone.
-9. If `allowed-record-type` is left empty (`allowed-record-type = []`), user cannot create dotted hosts of any record type in that zone.
+9. If `record-types` is left empty (`record-types = []`), user cannot create dotted hosts of any record type in that zone.
-10. If `allowed-dots-limit` is set to 0 (`allowed-dots-limit = 0`), we cannot create dotted hosts record in that zone.
+10. If `dots-limit` is set to 0 (`dots-limit = 0`), we cannot create dotted hosts record in that zone.

 ```yaml
 # approved zones, individual users, users in groups and record types that are allowed for dotted hosts